 The Cone Lite Synchro in action at a number of trial road works sites.
+Images provided by DM Roads

 What's next?

 There's always something exciting happening in traffic management.
 Here is a snapshot of what's around the corner.